amoksito/Spandoc/README.md

 __Spandoc__ needs to know the command options for Pandoc.
 At least an input and an output format.

 - The input format is automatically taken from the scope under the cursor of the current document, when executing the [commands](#commands).
-- The output format is called a transformation in __Spandoc__.
-It must be configured in a settings file by defining the `transformations` array.
+- The output format must be configured in a settings file by defining the `transformations` array, see the [Configuring](#configuring) section.

-Two ways to start a Pandoc conversion:
+Start a Pandoc conversion:

-1. After configuring the transformations (see [Configuring](#configuring)) you can bring up the Sublime Command Palette (`ctrl+shift+p`) and execute the `Spandoc` command.
-Then you can choose a transformation label from the transformation list and the Pandoc conversion will begin.
+1. You can bring up the Sublime Command Palette (default shortcut: `ctrl+shift+p`) and execute the `Spandoc` command.
+You will be presented with a list of transformations.
+After choosing a transformation label from the transformation list, the Pandoc conversion will begin.
+The list can be configured.
-2. After configuring the `transformation` argument in a build system file, you can use Sublime's automatic build system (`Tools -> Build System -> Automatic`).
-The Pandoc conversion will begin when executing it (`ctrl+b`).
+2. You can use Sublime's automatic build system (`Tools -> Build System -> Automatic`).
+The Pandoc conversion will begin when executing it (default shortcut: `ctrl+b`).
+This is only pre-configured for Markdown to HTML and Markdown to PDF.
+3. You can use the internal `spandoc_run` command in your user keybindings file.
+This must be configured, see [Keybindings](#keybindings).

 ## Commands

-There are two commands: `Spandoc` and `Spandoc: Create Config` and the Sublime build system.
+There are three commands: `Spandoc Palette` and `Spandoc: Create Config` and the internal `spandoc_run` command.

-#### Spandoc
+### Spandoc Palette
-Internal command name: `spandoc_palette`

 The `Spandoc` command opens a command palette and lists the defined transformations from a settings file (in dependence of the scope under the cursor).
 Afer choosing one transformation label, the transformation will be passed to the internal `spandoc_run` command and the Pandoc conversion will begin.

-#### Spandoc: Create Config
+### Spandoc: Create Config
-Internal command name: `spandoc_create_config`

 This command creates the *Current folder settings file*.
 If available, it will copy the *user settings file*, otherwise the *default settings file* to the current folder (with the current document).

-### Sublime build system
+### spandoc_run

-The automatic build system of Sublime (`ctrl+b`) will pass the transformation label from the build system file straight to the internal `Spandoc_run` command and the Pandoc conversion will begin.
+The `spandoc_run` command gets the settings, forms the pandoc command, passes the pandoc command to Pandoc, catches/shows the results and failures and either write it to a file or displays it in Sublimes buffer.

 ## Settings structure